 Today is St. Patrick’s Day, a day of celebration of Irish history and culture.
 As food is a building block of every culture, I felt inspired to try out a traditional Irish recipe I found on the Maine SNAP-Ed website.
 Colcannon is a dish made from potatoes with either cabbage or kale and other vegetables… Read more »

 Ever ask yourself “I wonder how long that has been in the fridge”?
 If you can’t remember when you made the meal, then it is time to throw the leftovers out.
-After a while, this gets discouraging.
-When we throw food out we not only increase the amount of trash we build up on our… Read more »
+After a while, this food waste gets discouraging.
+When we throw food out we not only increase the amount of trash we build up… Read more »